fleetdm/fleet/handbook/company.md

 - take responsibility
   - think like an owner
+  - work on things that matter (understand "why?")
   - be valuable (consider business impact)
   - follow through on commitments (actions match your words)
   - fast forward 12 months, consider total cost of ownership (the eternity of maintenance)
-  - work on things that matter
-  - understand "why?"  (or tell me why I'm wrong)
-  - agree, or disagree and commit anyway
 - be responsive
   - respond quickly, even if you can't take further action at that exact moment
-  - communicate openly (if you think you should send a message to communicate something, send it; but keep comments brief and relevant)
+  - when you disagree, give your feedback; then agree and commit, or disagree and commit anyway
+  - prefer short calls to long, asynchronous back and forth discussions in Slack
   - procrastination is a symptom of not knowing what to do next (if you find yourself avoiding reading or responding to a message, schedule a Zoom call with the people you need to figure it out)
-  - prefer short calls to long, asynchronous back and forth discussions in Slack
 - we win or lose together
   - think about the big picture, not just your team's goals
   - you're not alone in this - there's a great team of people able and happy to help